-If staff are concerned that a child could be at risk of harm they must report to the Designated Safequarding Lead (DSL) immediately.
+If staff are concerned that a child could be at risk of harm they must report to the Designated Safeguarding Lead (DSL) immediately and record onto CPOMS.
+In the absence of the DSL report to the Deputy Designated Safeguarding Lead, Head of School and if this is not possible, they should make a direct referral to children's social care (Children Initial Advice Team).

-If this is not possible, they should make a direct referral to children's social care.
+What staff should do if they have a concern about honour based abuse (HBA), including Female Genital Mutilation (FGM)

-What staff should do if they have a concern about honour based abuse (HBA), including FGM If staff have a concern regarding a child who might be at risk of HBA or who has suffered from HBA, they should speak to the DSL.
-As appropriate, the DSL will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.
+If staff have a concern regarding a child who might be at risk of HBA or who has suffered from HBA, they should speak to the DSL.
+As appropriate, the designated DSL will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.